RomanLut/hx-esp32-cam-fpv/README.md

 Additionally, frame size is decreased if Wifi output queue grows (Wifi channel is shared between clients; practical bandwidth can be much lower then expected).
 This is most limiting factor.

+Adaptive compression is key component of **hx-esp32-cam-fpv**.
+Without adaptive compression, compression level have to be set to so low quality, that system became unusable.

 # FEC